lsy13522514671/Snake-Game/README.md

 ## Description

 The Snake Game is simple and traditional.
-Hence, it is good start to practice with Java programming skill.
+Hence, it is good subject to practice with Java programming skill.
 The game is implemented using MVC pattern and its GUI is implemented in Java Swing.
 Gradle is used as a build tool for this project.

 ## Getting Started